-Below are examples showing how a manuscript can be formatted with an initial title page, increased line spacing and the order of the different sections.
+Below are examples showing how a manuscript for submission to a journal can be formatted with an initial title page, increased line spacing and the order of the different sections.
 Observe that tables and figures are placed after text and references.

 - Evaluation of dipstick analysis among elderly residents to detect bacteriuria: a cross-sectional study in 32 nursing homes